 The best predictor of whether your boat will survive a hurricane is where it's kept.
-Just as in real estate, the three most important considerations should be location, location, location.
+The most important consideration should be location.

 Going back as far as Hurricane Alicia in 1983, our BoatUS Hurricane Catastrophe Team (CAT) professionals have spent thousands of hours working to identify and recover damaged boats.
 They've seen firsthand what works and what doesn't when a boat is prepared for a hurricane.